bulkacity/Project3/README.md

 -   Recipe database: Users can browse a database of recipes, with filtering options such as cuisine type, dietary restrictions, and cooking time.
 -   Meal planner: Users can select recipes from the database and drag and drop them into a weekly meal planner.
 The app suggests recipes based on the user's preferences and dietary restrictions.
 -   Grocery list: The app generates a grocery list based on the recipes the user has selected.
 The app can also suggest substitutions for ingredients that are out of stock or hard to find.
 -   Delivery service: The app partners with local grocery stores to provide delivery services.
-Users can pay a fee for delivery, or receive discounts for placing orders through the app.
+Users can pay a fee for delivery, or receive discounts for placing orders through the app. (future feature maybe)
 -   User profiles: Users can create profiles and save their favorite recipes, dietary preferences, and grocery lists.
 -   Social features: Users can leave reviews, comments, and share their favorite recipes on social media.